-Japan's economic activity has been more or less flat, mainly due to the effects of a slowdown in overseas economies and the appreciation of the yen.
+Japan's economic activity has remained more or less flat, although it has shown some signs of picking up.

-The pace of recovery in overseas economies is slowing on the whole mainly due to the effects of the European debt problem and of past monetary tightening in emerging and commodity-exporting economies, although some improvement has recently been observed in the U.S. economy.
+Overseas economies still have not emerged from a deceleration phase on the whole.
 Exports and production have remained more or less flat, mainly due to the developments in overseas economies and to the effects of the yen's appreciation.
 As for domestic demand, business fixed investment has been on a moderate increasing trend aided by the restoration of disaster-stricken facilities.
-Private consumption has remained firm due in part to a recovery in demand that had been temporarily restrained after the earthquake disaster.
+Private consumption has firmed up due in part to the effects of measures to stimulate demand for automobiles.
 Housing investment has generally been picking up and public investment has stopped declining.
+Meanwhile, production and public investment have begun to show signs of a possible pick-up in the coming period.

-With regard to the outlook, Japan's economic activity will remain more or less flat for the time being.
-After that, the economy is expected to return to a moderate recovery path as the pace of recovery in overseas economies picks up, led by emerging and commodity-exporting economies, and reconstruction-related demand after the earthquake disaster gradually strengthens.
+With regard to the outlook, Japan's economy is expected to gradually emerge from the current phase of flat growth and return to a moderate recovery path as the pace of recovery in overseas economies picks up, led by emerging and commodity-exporting economies, and reconstruction-related demand after the earthquake disaster gradually strengthens.

-Exports and production are expected to remain more or less flat for the time being and increase moderately thereafter, mainly reflecting a pick-up in the pace of recovery in overseas economies.
-Business fixed investment is projected to continue a moderate increasing trend, partly due to efforts by firms to restore and reconstruct disaster-stricken facilities, although it will be affected by the slowdown in overseas economies for the time being.
+Exports are expected to gradually emerge from the current phase of flat growth and increase moderately, mainly reflecting a pick-up in the pace of recovery in overseas economies.
+Business fixed investment is projected to continue a moderate increasing trend, partly due to efforts by firms to restore and reconstruct disaster-stricken facilities, although the effects such as those of the slowdown in overseas economies will remain for the time being.
 Housing investment and public investment are expected to increase gradually, mainly due to the materialization of reconstruction-related demand.
 Private consumption is expected to remain firm as the employment situation gradually heads toward improvement.
+With these developments in demand both at home and abroad, production is expected to increase moderately.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on February 13 and 14, 2012.
+This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on March 12 and 13, 2012.

-On the price front, the three-month rate of change in domestic corporate goods prices has been more or less flat, reflecting movements in international commodity prices.
+On the price front, the three-month rate of change in domestic corporate goods prices has been more or less flat.
 The year-on-year rate of change in consumer prices (all items less fresh food) is currently around 0 percent.

-Domestic corporate goods prices are expected to be more or less flat for the time being, reflecting movements in international commodity prices.
+Domestic corporate goods prices are expected to move slightly upward for the time being, mainly reflecting movements in international commodity prices.
 The year-on-year rate of change in consumer prices is expected to remain at around 0 percent for the time being.

 The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
-Meanwhile, the value of the yen against the U.S. dollar, long-term interest rates, and stock prices have remained at more or less the same levels as last month.
+Meanwhile, compared with last month, stock prices have risen, while the value of the yen against the U.S. dollar has fallen.
+Long-term interest rates have remained at more or less the same level as last month.